amethyst/evoli/README.md

+⚠️ **Note:** Evoli is no longer actively maintained.
+For a more up to date example game see one of the more [recently updated showcase games](https://github.com/search?q=topic%3Ashowcase+org%3Aamethyst&type=Repositories).

 # Evoli
 A micro-ecosystem simulation game, progressively designed and developed as an official showcase project for the Amethyst engine.
 The current iteration of the game (v0.2 and onwards) simulates a few different species occupying the same, limited space.